Himanshi Khurana Unfollows Asim's Brother On Twitter & Insta; Says She Is Ready To Face All Hate!

 Vikas Exposes Umar!

-But we wonder what Umar has to say about the video shared by Vikas Gupta, Asim was seen telling to Himanshi against his family.
+But we wonder what Umar has to say about the video shared by Vikas Gupta, in which Asim was seen telling to Himanshi about his family.
 Asim was seen telling in the video that 'Just because of this fame from Bigg Boss if my family thinks that they can control me, my life and you in it, I can tell them, I don't owe you anything because they don't owe me anything."

 Himanshi Unfollowed Umar On Insta & Twitter